AugustinMORVAL/Multitask_Chatbot/README.md

 # Multitask Chatbot Project

 ## Overview

 This project aims to develop an AI-powered chatbot that operates seamlessly on any computer setup.
-The project includes basic functionalities and additional features such as audio processing and file management.
+The chatbot incorporates various functionalities, including text-based interaction, document processing, and file management.
+The core of this project is built upon Groq's API, leveraging its powerful language models for efficient and accurate natural language processing.

 ## Features

 ### Core Functionalities

-- **Text-based Interaction**: The chatbot can understand and respond to text-based queries effectively.
+- **Text-based Interaction**: The chatbot understands and responds to text-based queries effectively.
-- **Context Awareness**: The chatbot maintains the context of the conversation to provide relevant responses.
+- **Context Awareness**: Maintains conversation context for relevant responses.
+- **Multiple Language Models**: Supports various LLM models for diverse use cases.

-### Additional Features
+### Document Management

-- **Audio Processing**:
-  - **Speech Recognition**: Converts spoken language into text to enable voice-based interaction.
-  - **Text-to-Speech**: Converts text responses into speech, providing a more natural and interactive user experience.
-- **File Management**:
-  - **File Upload/Download**: Users can upload and download files through the chatbot interface.
-  - **File Processing**: The chatbot can read, understand, and manipulate the content of various file types (e.g., text, PDF).
+- **PDF Processing**: Ability to read, analyze, and answer questions based on PDF documents.
+- **Text Extraction**: Extracts text from uploaded documents for analysis.
+- **Multi-format Support**: Handles various file types including PDFs, text files, and potentially other document formats.

 ## Run Locally